fulopm/PingR/README.md

 # PingR

 PingR is a tool written in Perl.
-It reads URL-s from a file, and find which URL-s are aviable.
+It reads URL-s from a file, and finds which URL-s are reachable.
 <br />
 <br />
 <br />